C&A Logo

 C&A LogoC&A Logo PNG

 A large selection of goods promises an impressive C&A logo.
 Boutique clothes follow fashion trends and are sold out instantly.
-The symbols show the turnover of goods and bright and elegant models.
-The emblem conveys the prosperity of the brand.
+The symbols show the turnover of goods and bright, elegant models.
+The emblem conveys the brand’s prosperity.

 C&A: Brand overview

 C&A is a chain of affordable fashion stores owned by private individuals.
-It appeared in 1841 and was founded by two representatives of the Brenninkmeijer family – Clemens and August.
+It was founded in 1841 by two representatives of the Brenninkmeijer family, Clemens and August.
 The company has Belgian, German, and Danish roots, so its head offices are in Vilvoorde (Belgium) and Düsseldorf (Germany).
 The base service area is North America, South America, and Asia.
 The Brenninkmeijer dynasty now owns the company through Cofra Holding AG.
 She is considered the richest in the Netherlands thanks to her huge sales profits.
 Still, her permanent residence is in Switzerland, where she successfully settled in Geneva and Zug.

 Meaning and History